 You will never hear a scientist saying: we have numerous concepts of energy and “all of them have some degree of truth to them”.

 This is the defining difference between a cargo cult scientist and a scientist: the former tries to keep everything in the swamp of wish-wash where ‘nothing is clear and everything is possible’ (Keynes).
 A scientist drives every question to a final clear-cut true/false decision.
 This is what rigorous means and this is what all blatherers and storytellers and swamp creatures abhor and denounce most.

 The pluralism of false profit theories has always been and will always be scientifically indefensible.
 Barkley Rosser’s methodologically confused anything-goes wish-wash is self-disqualifying.

 The main issue of this thread is profit and not capital and not distribution.
 It should be immediately clear that traditional distribution theory falls apart because the underlying profit theory is provably false.
 So, there is absolutely no need to deal here in any detail with the marginal theory of distribution (the second-worst construct right after supply-demand-equilibrium) or with Piketty.#1

 The profit theory is false since Adam Smith.
 Whether the representative economist understands the unassailable mathematical proof and its vast implications is a matter of indifference.
-The representative economist has always been out of science and will never be admitted to it.
+The representative economist has always been outside of science and will never be admitted to it.
 Not to know what profit is, is scientifically lethal to an economist, and degrades him to a clown in the political Circus Maximus.
 Barkley Rosser is a living example.